-As UNM's applied learning science specialist, the Executive Director will represent CTL in collaborative university-wide spaces and will bring both a student-centered approach and fundamental motivation to support the success of UNM's diverse student body.
+As UNM's learning science specialist, the Executive Director will represent CTL in collaborative universitywide spaces and will bring both a student-centered approach and fundamental motivation to support the success of UNM's diverse student body.
 The Executive Director will collaborate with others beyond CTL to align efforts with other student-facing units on campus to address equity gaps in courses across the UNM curriculum and ensure a holistic approach to supporting UNM students.
-In addition, the Executive Director will emphasize the systemic integration of faculty teaching development with student learning support to promote equity and academic excellence.
 In doing so, the Executive Director will utilize data to inform teaching and learning enhancement suggestions for in-person, hybrid, and online courses.
-The Executive Director will stay abreast of higher education trends (e.g., integration of artificial intelligence and academic technologies, innovative pedagogies) and will engage with committees, other collaborative groups across UNM, and the Office of Academic Affairs to strategize on ways to best prepare UNM faculty and support UNM students.
+The Executive Director will stay abreast of higher education trends (e.g., integration of artificial intelligence and academic technologies, innovative pedagogies) and will engage with committees, other collaborative groups across UNM, and the Office of Academic Affairs to strategize on ways to best support UNM students.
+Through these collaborative efforts, the Executive Director will support CTL's continued evolution, better support a diverse student body, and promote academic innovation, excellence, and equity.